GABO1423/Mupen64Plus-Next-XboxOne/ANGLE/README.md

-Place the folder from the ANGLE Library.7z file here.
+Place the folders from the ANGLE Library.7z file here.